Open to all Levels of the IRATA Training, Assessment and Certifications schemes.

 All rope access equipment is supplied and training candidates shall receive a comprehensive training manual and reference material to assist in their theory assessment and to keep as a valuable, worksite reference aid.

-All candidates are required to sign a medical declaration, confirming they are physically and mentally fit to undertake IRATA rope access training prior to commencing the course.
+Candidate should have a reasonable standard of fitness and should be comfortable working at height.
+Candidates are required to sign a medical declaration confirming they are physically and mentally fit to undertake IRATA rope access training prior to commencing the course.

 All candidates must be 18 years of age to undertake the training course.